Tennisatw/blog/source/_posts/2025/02-05_deep-research-1.md

 Deep Research is a brand-new feature released by OpenAI three days ago.
 Powered by the latest o3 model, it can research deeply into complex topics, taking 10 minutes or more to generate a professional, in-depth report in thousands of words.

-Unlike the standard ChatGPT conversational mode, Deep Research is autonomous.
+Unlike the standard ChatGPT conversational mode, Deep Research is **autonomous**.
 It doesn’t rely on user interaction to proceed—it clarifies questions on its own, searches the web, interprets data, and generates a comprehensive report.
 In essence, it's an AI agent.

 It’s exclusive to ChatGPT Pro users, and I spent $200 USD to access it.